svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_stream_video_summary.md

 [ Info: Tokens: 5087 @ Cost: \$0.0052 in 4.5 seconds
 [ Info: Tokens: 3238 @ Cost: \$0.0034 in 6.0 seconds
 ```

 If you want to check if the tasks are done (ie, we received all responses), you can simply run `all(istaskdone, tasks)`.
 If you send a lot of chunks, you might want to disable the INFO logs with `verbose=false`.

 Unfortunately, now we have 2 tasks that have messages in them.
-We want to: convert tasks to messages with `fetch` , extract the content with `msg.content` and then concatenate the messages into a single piece of text.
-We can do it all as a one-liner with `mapreduce` (it executes the first function on each task and then joins them together):
+We want to:
+1) convert tasks to messages with `fetch(task)`
+2) extract the content with `msg.content` and
+3) concatenate the messages into a single piece of text

+We can do it all as a one-liner with `mapreduce` (it executes the first function argument on each task and then joins them together with the second function argument):

 ```julia
 mapreduce(x -> fetch(x).content * "\n", *, msgs) |> Markdown.parse